National Heart, Lung, and Blood Institute, National Institutes of Health, Bethesda, MD, USA.

 Stroke.
 2006 Jan;37(1):82-6.
 Epub 2005 Nov 23

+with typical imaging characteristics.
 RESULTS: There were a total of 183 MRI cerebral infarcts.
 After adjustment for age, gender, race, 6-year mean arterial blood pressure, diabetes, and other stroke risk factors, cerebral infarcts were associated with retinal microvascular abnormalities, with odds ratios 1.90 (95% CI, 1.25 to 2.88) for arteriovenous nicking, 1.89 (95% CI, 1.22 to 2.92) for focal arteriolar narrowing, 2.95 (95% CI, 1.30 to 6.71) for blot hemorrhages, 2.08 (95% CI, 0.69, 6.31) for soft exudates, 3.17 (95% CI, 1.05 to 9.64) for microaneurysms, and 1.74 (95% CI, 0.95 to 3.21) for smallest compared with largest AVR.
 In stratified analyses, these associations were only present in persons with hypertension.

 CONCLUSIONS: Retinal microvascular abnormalities are associated with MRI-defined subclinical cerebral infarcts independent of stroke risk factors.
 These data suggest that retinal photography may be useful for studying subclinical cerebrovascular disease in population-based studies.